Freddie Highmore biography

 British-born child actor Freddie Highmore, whose mother is a talent agent, made his feature film debut at the age of seven in Women Talking Dirty (1999), starring Helena Bonham Carter.
 He then acted in the TV movie Happy Birthday Shakespeare (2000) and landed roles in several mini-series before getting his big break with a lead role in Jean-Jacques Annaud's film, Two Brothers (2004).

-Soon after, he nabbed another starring role as one of the five children in Five Children and It (2004) with Kenneth Branagh, then landed the title role in Charlie and the Chocolate Factory (2005), starring opposite Johnny Depp (with whom he'd previously worked in Finding Neverland).
+Soon after, he nabbed another starring role as one of the five children in Five Children and It (2004) with Kenneth Branagh, then landed the title role in Charlie and the Chocolate Factory (2005), starring opposite Johnny Depp (with whom he'd previously worked in Finding Neverland ,and who recommended Freddie for the role).
 For his performance, Freddie won a 2006 Broadcast Film Critics Association Award as Best Young Actor.
 He also worked with Russell Crowe in A Good Year (2006), playing Crowe's character as a child.

 Freddie Highmore Filmography